Is It Possible to Lose Your Company Culture During Change?

 – When you will be able to fill in the gaps

-Use clear, concise, and compelling language and make sure that you encourage feedback and open discussions.
+Use clear, concise, and compelling language and make sure that you encourage employee feedback and open discussions.
 Give everyone time to get used to the new reality and begin to appreciate the upside.

 The Bottom Line